 Kate decided to self-publish after several agents told her this kind of story was not selling at the present time.
 When a writer friend died suddenly, Kate decided life was too short, and she self-published in early 2016.
 In June, ‘The House Fell on Her Head’ was a Kindle #1 bestseller.

-In 2015, Eclipsed was a winner in the Cinnamon short story competition and earned a place in the winners’ anthology, The Day I Met Vini Reilly which is published by Cinnamon.
+Eclipsed, a winner in the Cinnamon short story competition and published in the winners’ anthology.

-A set of four short stories will be published by Cinnamon Press in a showcase anthology in 2018.
+A set of four short stories was published by Cinnamon Press in its showcase anthology in 2018.

 Several further stories are available to download from www.cutalongstory.com